ALL AMONG US

 LEARN MORE

-The women of All Among Us have faced many challenges on their path to healing and recovery.
-They often struggle through complex family dynamics, higher rates of domestic abuse, and complex trauma.
+domestic abuse, and complex trauma.
 These challenges are physically and psychologically damaging.
 Tackling the original issues and addressing the developing effects are essential in successful treatment and recovery.
-All Among Us not only helps these women, but we also become partners with each individual to champion a full recovery and mitigate the risk of relapse.
-We advocate for and provide numerous opportunities for the women while living at the Center, following them all the way through the Aftercare Program.
+All Among Us not only helps our participants, but we also become partners with each individual to champion a full recovery and mitigate the risk of relapse.